tsensei/docker-cheatsheet/README.md

 Technically :

 A **Dockerfile** is a set of instructions to build a Docker image.
-An **Image** is a snapshot of the application and its dependencies, built from the Dockerfile.
+An **Image** is a snapshot of the application and its dependencies, built from the Dockerfile, it provides the isolated custom filesystem.
-A **Container** is an instance of the Image, running as a separate process.
+A **Container** is a running instance of the Image, running as a separate process from all other processes of the host machine.

 ## A word on Dockerfile :